esraaismaill/PointOfSale/README.md

 In the admin Page, the admin can get the transction report by day, cashier name or by payment type, also admin can print the report.

-In card, we put each card’s QR-code.
-We included this function because we believe that the card payment system is more convenient than the cash payment.
-Cashless made effortless.